All Episodes

-Okay, folks, I want to expand on a point I was making right before the previous hour concluded, because I checked the email and a lot of people have told me that was a brilliant riff.
+Okay, folks, I want to expand on a point I was making right before the previous hour concluded because I checked the email and a lot of people have told me that was a brilliant riff.

 You should do it again.

-We had a call, are we becoming like the evil empire?
+Are we becoming like the evil empire?

 We're not quite there yet, other than the guy that did the video about Benghazi.

-But that's that's not what's happening to us.
+But that's not what's happening to us.

-They said was already is happening to us, folks, and I'm going to explain this in greater detail.
+And I'm going to explain this in greater detail.

-Live from the Southern Command in Sunny South Florida.
+Live from the Southern Command in sunny South Florida, it's Open Line Friday.

 And I am your highly trained broadcast specialist, although I didn't need a lot of training because I have innate talent on loan from God.